markarnott/dotfiles/README.md

 # dotfiles

-Configurations and scripts to quickly setup new workstations
+Configurations and scripts to quickly setup new development workstations the way I like them.

 ## Use at your own risk